gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/RJT-model.md

 # [RJT model](RJT-model.md)
 ## Introduction
 Influence diagrams can be represented as directed rooted trees composed of clusters, which can be transformed into gradual rooted junction trees (RJTs) by imposing additional constraints.
 These can then be used to formulate an optimization model.
-Solving for optimal decision strategies using these formulations can be done with significantly less computing time than for path based formulations.
+Solving for optimal decision strategies using these formulations is computationally more efficient than for path based formulations.
 Using RJT based formulations is thus generally preferable.

 The explanations for RJT construction and RJT based model formulation largely follow that of Herrala et al. (2024). [^1]

 ## Converting influence diagrams to RJTs

-An influence diagram $G = (N, A)$ can be represented as a directed rooted tree $\mathscr{G} = (\mathscr{V}, \mathscr{A})$ composed of *clusters* $C \isin V$, which are subsets of the nodes of the ID, that is, $C \subset \mathscr{V}$.
+An influence diagram $G = (N, A)$ can be represented as a directed rooted tree $\mathscr{G} = (\mathscr{V}, \mathscr{A})$ composed of *clusters* $C \isin V$, which are subsets of the nodes of the ID, that is, $C \subset N$.
 Both $G$ and $\mathscr{G}$ are directed acyclic graphs whose vertices are connected with directed arcs in $A$ and $\mathscr{A}$ , respectively.
 The main difference between these diagrams lies in the nature of the vertices.
 In an influence diagram, the set of nodes $N$ consists of individual chance events, decisions and consequences, while the clusters in $\mathscr{V}$ comprise multiple nodes, hence the notational distinction between $N$ and $\mathscr{V}$.

 In order to reformulate this tree into a MIP model, additional constraints need to be imposed, making $\mathscr{G}$ a *gradual rooted junction tree*.
 A directed rooted tree $\mathscr{G} = (\mathscr{V}, \mathscr{A})$ consisting of clusters $C \in \mathscr{V}$ of nodes $j \in N$ is a gradual rooted junction tree corresponding to the influence diagram $G$ if: